-1) Newly collated vegetation map information (HabMoS) has identified some new occurrences of this habitat which did not appear in previous Article 17 reporting distribution maps.
-However, an examination of the maps produced by the new method shows that there are significant errors - with several confirmed sites (including SACs) omitted by the new mapping process.
+1) Newly collated vegetation map information (HabMoS) has identified some occurrences of this habitat which did not appear in previous Article 17 reporting distribution maps.
+Some of the new occurrences are outwith the currentlymapped range and would increase the surface area of the range.
+However, an examination of the maps produced by the new method shows that there are errors - with some known sites (including SACs) excluded under the new mapping process.
 Therefore the maps and range figures submitted for the previous reporting period will be used again here with a few minor additions where these have been verified.
-Some of the new occurrences are outwith the currently-mapped range and will result in a small increase in the surface area of the range.
-Other new records have been excluded as checking has shown that they are not active raised bog.
-There is no evidence of any actual change in range in Scotland in the period 2006-2017.
+Detailed checking has shown that two new records produced through the HabMos mapping process are likely to be degraded raised bog and these have been added to the map and to the area/extent figures.
+There is no evidence of any actual change in range or extent in Scotland in the period 2006-2017.
 Within this period, Site Condition Monitoring has confirmed the continued existence of the habitat at all sites where it is a notified feature.
 (SCM database, extract A2298772).
 It should be noted that for most non-SAC active raised bogs (SSSIs and LNRs) the areas of active and degraded raised bog have not been separately mapped.